Two Harbors Investment Corp. [TWO] stock Initiated by Citigroup analyst, price target now $5.50

 Two Harbors Investment Corp.
-[NYSE: TWO] stock went on a downward path that fall over -0.40% on Wednesday, amounting to a one-week price increase of more than 6.17%.
+[NYSE: TWO] slipped around -0.07 points on Friday, while shares priced at $4.91 at the close of the session, down -1.41%.
 The company report on June 22, 2022 that Two Harbors Investment Corp.
-Announces Preferred Stock Repurchase Authorization.
+Announces Second Quarter 2022 Common and Preferred Stock Dividends.

 3 Tiny Stocks Primed to Explode